 She has been deeply engaged in museum education through curated exhibitions and object-based teaching for diverse Harvard courses and programs.
 She regularly re-enacts electrical experiments performed at 18th-century Harvard and will add a Frankenstein electrical show in 2018 in honor of the 200th anniversary of Mary Shelley's book.
 She has also devised innovative hands-on workshops and activity kits that put replica historical scientific instruments into the hands of students in order to teach them cultural history and early science.
 Other projects have included interactive sundials for outdoor learning centers.
 For the 2004 Transit of Venus, Schechner organized a sunrise festival at Harvard that included observations not only with modern instruments but also with the same telescope used by Professor John Winthrop in 1769, and the Harvard Band performing John Philip Sousa’s Transit of Venus March.
 In 2013, she was a principal organizer of the Summer Solstice Festival of the Harvard Museums of Science and Culture.

-Schechner's work has earned her many awards.
+Schechner's research, teaching, and exhibition work work has earned her many awards.
+She is the 2019 recipient of the Paul Bunge Prize from the German Chemical Society and the German Bunsen Society for Physical Chemistry, which is regarded worldwide as the most important honor in the history of scientific instruments.
 In 2018, the American Astronomical Society presented her with the LeRoy E. Doggett Prize for Historical Astronomy.
 Awarded biennially to an individual who has significantly influenced the field of history of astronomy through a career-long effort, it is the most prestigious prize internationally in the discipline.
 Schechner was the first woman to receive this award.
 In addition, Schechner's innovative teaching in and outside of museums and academia was recognized by the prestigious Joseph H. Hazen Education Prize of the History of Science Society in 2008.
-Her exhibition, Time, Life, & Matter: Science in Cambridge, on permanent display in the Putnam Gallery of Harvard’s Science Center, took First Place in the 2007 International Design Awards competition, and Body of Knowledge: A History of Anatomy (in 3 Parts) received the British Society for the History of Science's 2014 Great Exhibitions Award.
+Her exhibition, Time, Life, & Matter: Science in Cambridge, on permanent display in the Putnam Gallery of Harvard’s Science Center, took First Place in the 2007 International Design Awards competition, and Body of Knowledge: A History of Anatomy (in 3 Parts) received the Great Exhibitions Award of the British Society for the History of Science in 2014.

 In her spare time, Schechner is an award-winning quilt artist and enjoys Scottish country dancing.
 She lives in a historic house in West Newton, Massachusetts, which is on the National Register and has an archaeological site in her back yard.